 Reading is an easy way to invest in personal and professional growth.
-Even if you only have time to read a couple of pages each morning, it will help widen your lens on the world.
+Even if you only have time to read a couple of pages each morning, you can boost your mood by reading just a few inspirational passages.

-Whether it’s fiction, nonfiction, the best books for your morning practice are ones that help you cultivate a positive mindset, be sure to choose something you enjoy.
+Whether it’s fiction, nonfiction, the best books for your morning practice are ones that help you cultivate a positive mindset.

 4. Eat Breakfast

-Beginning your day with a nourishing breakfast will give your brain the boost of energy it needs to meet the demands of the day.
+Beginning your day with a nourishing breakfast gives your brain the boost of energy it needs to meet the demands of the day.

 Focus on lean sources of protein, high-fiber carbohydrates, and healthy fats.
 Including breakfast daily can reduce snacking throughout the day, improve your mood, and increase your overall productivity.

-To make your morning routine easier, take a few minutes each week to map out some quick breakfast menus that can be rotated throughout the week.
+Make your morning routine easier and map out some quick breakfast menus that can be rotated throughout the week.